All Photographs and Copy are Coryright MEL BIRNKRANT Some of the imagery is Copyright The Walt Disney Company

 So that’s what this last page is all about, I plan to simply walk around the house, camera in hand, and click a few of the things that I left out, hit and miss, as they catch my eye.
 Looking back over the files of photos that I shot, over the course of this project, there are also some that I didn’t have the room to squeeze in, or, inadvertently, forgot.
 Now is the time to include them, too.

 On the wall of what I used to call the “livingroom”, in the days when I did a great deal of what I considered “living” there, mostly parked in front of the TV, there is an amazing piece of History.
-It is darkening with age, and sinking deeper into the Sea of Lost Memory.
+It is darkening with age, and sinking deeper into the Sea of Lost Memory, every day.
 While working on this website, I forgot that it was there.
 Dragging my tripod into that room, last night, I did the best I could to record an image of it, before if fades away.
 I don’t remember how, or when, I got this thing, this captured moment of Comic History.
 I do know that I acquired it so many years ago that there was no such thing as Google.
 Thus, with a passing thought that I would, one day, explore it further, I hung it there to fade.
 My momentary good intentions faded too.
 Last night, it hit me like a ton of bricks!
 What an amazing document this is!

 First of all, it is visually attractive, that’s why I got it, in the first place, and that was the only reason.
 That, and the fact that it represented original art by nine Comic Artists, most of whose names and work I knew.
 And, I also knew that if I did some research, I would have been able to pin down the year that it was made, for there were clues.
 It was a time when Annie was still an Orphan.
 She remarks, “Gee I wish that nice funny man would adopt me!”
 That nice funny man, being a comedian,” Joe Laurie,” starring in a production called “Plain Jane.”
 It was also a time when Skeezix was still a baby.
 Uncle Walt holds him aloft, to better see the photograph of Joe, telling him, “Yes sir, Skeezix, when he gets his makeup on, he looks even funnier.”